"Keeping of bees is like the direction of sunbeams."

 Keeping bees and learning about our local pollinators has been a long-time passion of mine.

-Here is a little more about me....
+Here is more about me....

-I received my first bees in the beginning of Covid,
+I received my first bees in the beginning of Covid.

-May 2020.
+April 2020.

 I was taking a beginning beekeeping class in person that was paused due to the circumstances, so I had neve been inside of a beehive before I got my own.

-I was definitely in over my head and lost my first hive before Thanksgiving of 2020!
+I was definitely in over my head and lost my first hive before

 I am a determined women that does not take